 Beginning July 19, 2016, certain New York City businesses are required by law to separate their organic waste for beneficial use (composting, anaerobic digestion or other).
 Among those affected are food service establishments in hotels with 150 or more rooms, like the Peninsula New York.

-“Food waste is a big contributor to overall waste.
+Food waste is a big contributor to overall waste.
 Great Forest participated in the Mayor’s Zero Waste Challenge as a consultant, helping The Peninsula and other companies reach their goals.

-“According to the USDA, about 31 percent of food in the United States is never eaten.
+According to the USDA, about 31 percent of food in the United States is never eaten.
 So addressing food waste is key especially for businesses in the hospitality industry.
-Donating, composting and processing food waste can make a big impact.”
+Donating, composting and processing food waste can make a big impact.

 Lessons from The Peninsula New York’s win offer useful insights into how hotels and other businesses in the hospitality industry can deal with the food waste issue.
 For establishments in New York City, the following guide can be used as a simple roadmap for staying in compliance with the new rules.